earnestt1234/FED3_Viz/Installation.md

 2. From the most recent version, download the`fed3viz-osx.zip` (under "Assets") and unzip.
 3. In the unzipped folder, navigate to `fed3viz/fed3viz` (the UNIX executable file)
 4. (Optional) Right-click > Make Alias and place the shortcut in a less nasty folder*.
 5. Double click `fed3viz` or the shortcut to run - you may have to permit Mac security to let the application run (from an unknown developer).
 Startup is sometimes slow on the first use but gets better.
+Currently the Mac application will have a console running in the background.